xiaojxkevin/xiaojxkevin.github.io/_pages/about.md

 #### My Interests

-In the realm of research, I am interested in computer vision.
-As for the topic of daily life, I am fond of reading sci-fi books, watching anime series.
+In the realm of research, my focus lies within computer vision, where I possess experience in both `SLAM` and `Deep Learning` methodologies.
+Additionally, I harbor a keen interest in mathematics.
+I find myself irresistibly drawn to exploring its paradoxical nature: while inherently complex, many complex systems are underpinned by fundamental and trivial principles.
+These principles, as I think of, are the true engines driving the functionality of our world.